jessebutryn/wtfisbash/style-guide.md

 ### Variables

+* Environmental variables should be represented in uppercase characters only.
-* Environmental, Shell, and Global variables should be represented in uppercase characters only.
+* Shell and Global variables should be in lowerchase characters only.
-* Local and loop variables should be represented in lowercase characters only.
+* Local variables should begin with an underscore `_` and be in lowercase characters only.
 * Multiple word variables should be delimited by an underscore `_`.

 If possible you should prefix all variables with a string representing the